adityaphadatare45/adityaphadatare45/README.md

 - 👋 Hi, I’m @adityaphadatare45
-- 👀 I’m interested in Tech world
+- 👀 I’m interested in the Tech world
-- 🌱 I’m currently learning Web developement
+- 🌱 I’m currently learning Web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me